Bob Dylan Live: Portsmouth Guildhall 25th September 2000

 This one off Nashville Skyline was in honour of his mother who had recently passed away.

 Naturally when Blowin’ in the Wind was finished that was the end of the show, the energy level of audience had become unexpectedly raised because of the very last part of the proceedings, leaving everyone cheering wildly until Bob and the boys finally disappeared off the stage and into the wet Portsmouth night.
-There was a real buzz about the place as the lights came on as people slowly shook the sweat from their bodies and made for the exits.
-When I got to the door I took one last look at the stage where the roadies were already clearing away all the equipment, packing it up, their minds no doubt already on how the next place along the road was going to be on this the Never Ending Tour.
+There was a real buzz about the place when the lights came on as people slowly shook the sweat from their bodies and made for the exits.
+When I got to the door I took one last look at the stage where the roadies were already clearing away all the equipment, packing it up, their minds no doubt already thinking about how the next place down the road was going to be on this the Never Ending Tour.
 I walked back into the foyer, straight to the merchandise stall in fact, where I got myself a Bob Dylan Highway 61 coffee mug and a rather handsome A3 size Bob poster, blowing at least 20 quid in the process.
-Outside the Guildhall it was still raining, pissing down in fact and I realised that I would now be very glad to now hit the road and get the hell out of Portsmouth.
-And who knows, maybe not so far away Bob was thinking exactly the same thing.
+Outside the Guildhall it was still raining, pissing down in fact, and I realised that I would now be very glad to now hit the road and get the hell out of Portsmouth.
+And who knows, maybe not so far away Bob was thinking exactly the same thing too.

 Setlist Portsmouth Guildhall 25th September 2000 –